Table of contents

 13. May a parent take a child to another country following a divorce in spain?

 If a parent is awarded sole custody of the children then whether or not the children can be taken to live in another country may have to be decided by a court if the non-custodial parent is not in agreement with the move.

 This is because the non-custodial parent retains the right to visitation which would be seriously eroded in the case of the children moving to another country.

 If a judge decides that the move is in the best interests of the children and that there is sufficient family support in the planned destination then it can be approved.

 In such a case it is likely that provisions would need to be made to maintain contact with the non-custodial parent during holidays etc.

-What is the Spanish law relating to child maintenance?
+14. What is the spanish law relating to child support?

 Whether or not the parents of a child are married there is a legal responsibility to provide for the child before and after any divorce, separation or break-up between the parents.

 Sometimes referred to as children's alimony, Child maintenance covers such basic matters as accommodation, feeding, clothing and education.
 A divorce agreement will contain details of any maintenance provision that is to be made by the parents.
 This is because even though both parents are equally responsible to provide for their children they may not both have the same resources.
 In the absence of any such agreement a court will determine the responsibilities of each parent to provide for the children and to do so regard shall be had to the income of both parents as well as liabilities.